ibm-cloud-docs/security-compliance/credentials.md

 ![This image is a visual representation of the way in which credentials are secured.
 The information shown in the image is detailed in the surrounding text.](images/passphrase.svg)

 As you can see in the previous image, a user adds their credentials to the service UI.
-The credentials that they add might be a username and password or an API key that the Security and Compliance Center might need to scan a specific resource.
+The credentials that they add might be a username and password or an API key that the {{site.data.keyword.compliance_short}} might need to scan a specific resource.
 Then, if a user wants to manage their own security, they enable their own passphrase.
 If they want to have IBM manage their security, the service generates a passphrase.
 Either way, the passphrase is used to create a data encryption key.
 That key is used to encrypt the credentials before they are stored by the service.

 To enable a passphrase: